 We have spent years developing expertise across the range of information security, but we learn the most and always have fun when we play competitive hacking challenges like CTFs.
 We're convinced that we are not alone, and we formed Vector 35 to prove it.

 Attention Deficit Developer

 Jordan started his professional career at the University of Florida where he got to do a little bit of everything security related.
 His love of CTFs, however, drove him to a job at a government contractor where he honed his reverse engineering and vulnerability research skills.
 Now, his goal in life is to become a professional CTF e-sports caster which is why he founded Vector 35.
 He claims he can stop buying NERF any time he wants, but no one believes him.

 Rusty has spent his professional career developing advanced vulnerability research and reverse engineering tools.
 His time both playing and running CTFs has honed his skills in everything from emulation and compiler writing to massively multiplayer online game development.

 When Peter is not roasting, grinding, brewing, or consuming massive amounts of coffee he's probably busy writing, reversing, or exploiting code.
 Peter has honed his vulnerability research and coding skills over the past 9 years as the head of vulnerability researcher at large defense contractor.
 Now he's using that knowledge to build the next generation of reverse engineering tools.

 In 1997, Andrew got AOL dialup and found 40hex zines and zen cracking tutorials.
 It was incomprehensible, but became a challenge and after several years of ruining COM files, he could write a bit of assembly.
-Andrew continues taking on low level challenges today, but shares this time with innumerable hobbies, games, and three babbies.
+Andrew continues taking on low level challenges today, but shares this time with innumerable hobbies, games, and four babbies.